magneticio/vamp.io/content/documentation/api/v0.9.2/api-config.md

 * The request body should be empty.

 ### Response
-If successful, will return a list of [all config parameters](/documentation/api/v9.9.9/api-config/#config-parameters).
+If successful, will return a list of [all config parameters](/documentation/api/v0.9.2/api-config/#config-parameters).
 Parameters are described in detail in the [configuration reference](/documentation/installation/configuration-reference).

-### Errors
-* ???

 ------------------